 Candidates must place all personal belongings to the back/side of the examination room during the examination.
-Small handbags may be placed under the candidate's chair or desk and do not obstruct the aisle.
+Small handbags may be placed under the candidate's chair or desk as long as they do not obstruct the aisle.
 Any pagers or mobile telephones brought to the examination room by a candidate must be turned off during the examination session.